 Home

-Leeann Hunter (Ph.D., University of Florida, 2010) is a scholarly associate professor of English at Washington State University.
-Her academic interests center on questions of purpose, community, and wellness.
-These interests have found expression in Victorian Studies in her research on care economies; in undergraduate programs in her work on personal and professional development; and most recently, in Indigenous Studies and mythology in her work on ecological economics and the hero’s journey.
-She is committed to student wellness and belonging, and actively researches and implements inclusive pedagogies.
+LeeAnn Hunter (Ph.D., University of Florida, 2010) is Professor of English at Washington State University.
+Her academic interests center on questions of work, wellness, and community.
+These interests have found expression in Victorian Studies in her research on professions for women, care economies, and self-help; in the health humanities in her work on mental health and decolonizing wellness; and in professional development in her efforts to prioritize mentoring, wellness, and connection.

 Teaching